-The topical reports produced as part of the U.S. Fire Administration's (USFA's) Topical Fire Report Series explore facets of the fire problem in the U.S. as depicted through data collected in the USFA's National Fire Incident Reporting System (NFIRS).
+The topical reports produced as part of the U.S. Fire Administration's (USFA's) Topical Fire Report Series explore facets of the fire problem in the U.S. as depicted through data collected in the USFA's National Fire Incident Reporting System (NFIRS) from incidents reported by local response agencies.
 Each topical report briefly addresses the nature of the specific fire or fire-related topic, highlights important findings from the data, and may suggest other resources to consider for further information.
 The national estimates presented in the topical reports are based on data from the NFIRS and the National Fire Protection Association's (NFPA's) annual Survey of Fire Departments for U.S. Fire Experience.